Thomas Murray (Australian politician)

 Thomas George Murray (9 January 1885 – 18 March 1969) was an Australian politician.

 He was born at Canowindra, the son of George Murray.
 He was a stock and station agent and eventually purchased large tracts of property.
 On 25 November 1915 he married Clarissa Grant, with whom he had three daughters.
-A member of the Wheat Board from 1920, he was appointed to the New South Wales Legislative Council in 1921 as a Labor nominee.
-He was expelled from the Labor Party in 1926 after voting against abolition of the Legislative Council, and remained in the Council until 1958 as a conservative-leaning independent.
-Murray died in 1969 at Double Bay.
+A member of the Wheat Board from 1920, he was appointed to the New South Wales Legislative Council in 1921 as an Australian Labor Party nominee.
+He was expelled from the Labor Party in 1926 after voting against abolition of the Legislative Council, and remained on the council until 1958 as a conservative-leaning independent.
+Murray died in 1969 in Double Bay.